ansys/pychemkin/doc/source/index.rst

         :link: getting_started
         :link-type: doc

-        Learn how to install PyChemkin, set up and run a basic reactor model, and get help and find supporting materials.
+        Learn how to install PyChemkin.

     .. grid-item-card:: User guide :fa:`book-open-reader`
         :link: user_guide
         :link-type: doc

-        Understand key concepts for using PyChemkin and learn where you can access Chemkin manuals for information on the parameters, options, and theory related to the properties and reactor models.
+        Understand key concepts for using PyChemkin, how to set up and run a basic reactor model, and where you can find supporting information.

     .. grid-item-card:: API reference :fa:`book-bookmark`
         :link: autoapi/index